A brief history

 - Will any trees be removed for the proposed new youth recreation area?

-- What about the noise from the Youth Reacreation Area?
+- What about the noise from the Youth Recreation Area?

 - Will there be lighting?